dotnet/arcade/Documentation/Validation/ValidationProcess.md

 ### Unit Testing

-(Nov 12, 2019) Note: These steps have been validated to work in the Helix Services, and still need to be validated to work with OSOB and Arcade Services.
+(Dec 12, 2019) Note: These steps have been validated to work in the Helix Services and Arcade Services, and still need to be validated to work with OSOB.

 To add a unit test project, and ensure that it is able to automatically run in the pipelines and have it's test results and code coverage collected, do the following steps: